StackVista/stackstate-docs/setup/data-management/limits.md

 ## Amount of running checks

-A production setup on kubernetes or linux will support at least 40.000 running checks.
+A production setup on kubernetes or linux will support at most 40.000 running checks.
 The exact amount is logged at startup as the following logline:

 ```text
 2020-12-02 10:22:56,905 [StackStateGlobalActorSystem-akka.actor.default-dispatcher-25] INFO  c.s.domainactors.DomainActorPoolImpl$DomainActorPoolActor - Starting domainActorPool with limit <limit> for Check